-Egypt 'worse off on every indicator' since 2013 coup
+'Egyptian society being crushed' five years after military coup

 Despite electing him to power, millions came out against Morsi's moves to grant himself broad legislative and executive authority.
 Many people, mainly secularists and members of the old guard, feared that the uprising could end badly.
 The chaos that gripped Syria and Libya after the Arab Spring served as a stark warning to the public.

 "With 30-40 percent of the country living on $2 a day or less, there is very little room for manoeuver for them," Mark Levine, a professor of Middle East history at University of California, told Al Jazeera.

-"If the country grinds to a halt with new protests, literally millions of people face financial ruin and even hunger very quickly."
+"If the country grinds to a halt with new protests, literally millions of people face financial ruin and even hunger very quickly," Levine added.

-While Sisi's public standing went largely unchallenged during his first two years in power, a series of recent decisions have tested his popularity and grip on the country.
+While Sisi's public standing went largely unchallenged during his first two years in power, a series of decisions tested his popularity and grip on the country.

-Last year, the government announced a maritime agreement with Saudi Arabia to transfer control over two Red Sea islands, leading thousands to take to the streets in peaceful protests.
+In 2016, the government announced a maritime agreement with Saudi Arabia to transfer control over two Red Sea islands, leading thousands to take to the streets in peaceful protests.
 In response, the government sentenced 71 people to two years in prison.

 READ MORE: Egypt - Crackdown continues amid controversial land deal

-The other large domestic threat Egypt is facing is the violence in the Sinai, where armed groups, affiliates of the Islamic State of Iraq and the Levant (ISIL, also known as ISIS), have launched an open war against the government, security forces and civilians.
+The other large domestic threat Egypt is facing is the violence in the Sinai, where armed groups, affiliates of the Islamic State of Iraq and the Levant (ISIL, also known as ISIS), launched an open war against the government, security forces and civilians.

+Despite promises for reform and improvement in the Sinai Peninsula, home to 1.4 million people, the Sinai insurgency continues to pose one of the biggest challenges for Sisi's government.
+Analysts have long criticised Sisi's use of "brute force" in the peninsula rather than finding remedies of the underlying issues fueling the violence there.

 "While Egypt did experience bouts of terrorist violence under Mubarak, the insurgency in Sinai is now more protracted and attacks are continuing against civilians and security forces regularly on the mainland," Allison McManus, research director of the Tahrir Institute for Middle East Policy, told Al Jazeera.